 Last winter, Anderson, an American Mountain Guides Association (AMGA) certified single pitch instructor, launched Whitefish Vertical Adventures, Northwest Montana’s newest ice climbing guide service.

-Anderson had been thinking about perhaps buying an existing mountain guiding business, but when Ridge closed ahead of the 2018-19 season, O’Donnell sold Anderson a full suite of gear at a good price.
+Anderson had been thinking about perhaps buying an existing mountain guiding business, but instead he worked with RIDGE to begin building up his equipment base.
 Anderson’s local climbing partners, like John Gangemi, also encouraged him to take the leap.

 “He’s very calm, always there to support you,” Gangemi says.
 “He’ll step right up, but he’s not domineering.
 He doesn’t have the ego … he’s very thorough and conscious about what’s going on around him, safety-oriented.
 He doesn’t take risks — he eliminates risks with systems.”